sharonealex/webSummariser/google-colab.md

 you want it - who am i to hold that back from you?

+Tokeniser maps between natural language text and tokens for a particular mdoel.

+- translation happens via encode and decode methods.
+- contains a vocab that can include special tokens to signal information to the LLM. like start of a prompt.

+Different models have diff types of tokensier that is the usp.
+Meta has llama tokeniser eg

+Qwen 2.5 is the LEADING coder model.

+Accepting terms of service with different models.

+All statistical models understand only numbers - so we have to input everything in number. which is the Token ID.

+static classes tokeniser:
+so encoders take text and return us "text ids as numbers"

 encoding and decoding with tokenizers. different models have different types of tokenizer meaning they break words into different types of chunks
 eg: coconut= co + co + nut